rConfig V8 Core CLI Commands Reference

 - Oxidized integration configured in rConfig settings

-- Network access to Oxidized instance
+- Network access to the Oxidized instance

-See also: Oxidized Migration Guide
+See also: Migrate from Oxidized to rConfig.

 rconfig:purge-failedconfigs